Viant-Metabolomics/Galaxy-M/README.md

 Extract the downloaded .zip file into your ~/wine-soft folder to join the other packages.
 It will produce a couple of folders, one for standard x86 architecture and one for 64bit.
 WINE is working off 32bit so the file you are looking for is MSFileReader.exe in the standard (non 64bit) folder.

 Install packages: python2.7
 WINE can’t install .MSI files directly.
-You need to use the msiexec command as follows:
+You need to use the msiexec command (see below).
+When presented with Python installation GUI, just accept the defaults.
+Update: For Ubuntu 14.04, you may be asked to confirm installation of the Wine MONO installer, and Wine Gecko installer etc. Just agree to 'install':

     $> wine msiexec /i python-2.7.8.msi